bitrise-io/devcenter/_articles/en/builds/configuring-notifications.md

 6. Set the email subject, and the two potential email messages: one for a successful build, one for a failed build.
    * You can insert environment variables to any of the inputs (the subject and the messages).
 In the email, the values of the variables will be displayed.
    * The default messages will send the name of the app, the number of the build and whether the build succeeded or failed.
-7. Attach files if necessary: the `File attachments` input accepts a file path or an environment variable as input.
+7. Attach files, if necessary: the **File attachments** input accepts a file path or an environment variable as input.

    Multiple files can be attached: separate their paths with commas.